onlyuser/NatLang/README.md

 Yacc chokes on this input as shift-reduce conflicts default to shift action.

-The trick is to split "and" into three different lexer terminals, each representing a different level of abstraction in the grammar.
+The trick is to split "and" into multiple lexer terminals, each representing a different level of abstraction in the grammar.

 * C_NP for noun-part level conjugations.
 * C_VP for verb-part level conjugations.